Maxmi/curriculum/modules/HTTP-Requests-In-The-Browser/README.md

 ## Skills

-- Can make an asynchronous request to a server
+- Can make an asynchronous request to a server from the Browser
-- Can make use of the `fetch` API
+- Can make use of the `fetch` browser API

 ## Suggested Resources